- Your data is too sensitive to be kept in a data center built or managed by somebody else.

 Total Cost of Ownership

-Just one example – plan on renewing your IT servers every three years in order to avoid falling behind in performance and reliability.
+Just one example – plan to renew your IT servers every three years to avoid falling behind in performance and reliability.

 Did building your own data center work for you?
 Tell us why you made that decision, with a note in the space underneath for comments.